profwacko/BBQuiz/ReadMe.md

 Setup
 ------

-1. Make sure hardware (schematic to be uploaded) has been loaded with AdvancedFirmata
+1. Make sure Arduino hardware (schematic to be uploaded) has been loaded with the AdvancedFirmata code in the firmware folder.
 2. Open appropriate 'Breakout Server' in 'server' folder.
 Open connection to QuizApp hardware by clicking Connect.
 Something like this should appear:

         Breakout Server v0.2.3